"Our child jumps out of bed every morning to get to TPH." — Iron sharpens iron: driven, like-minded peers who push and support each other.

 Sushi making class, AI workshops, writers workshop and book club, boxing and mobility classes, monthly wellness program, and social media education.

-Adopt-a-Family, St. Louis Food Bank canned food drive, Epworth Drop-In Center — 500+ hours of community service volunteered, and $500,000+ raised over the past two years through the TPH St. Louis Academy scholarship initiative.
+Adopt-a-Family, St. Louis Food Bank canned food drive, Epworth Drop-In Center — 500+ hours of community service volunteered by our student-athletes.

 Field day, field trips (Top Golf and more), spirit week, chicken hatchery project, graduation and holiday events, and the Student Leadership Board.